-Visual artist Nari Ward has never been entirely comfortable with the typical exhibition framework that is the art gallery “white cube.”
-So while his work has been shown internationally in prominent museums such as the Barnes Foundation in Philadelphia; SCAD Museum of Art in Savannah, Georgia; the Isabella Stewart Gardner Museum in Boston; and the Walker Art Center in Minneapolis, he has made the theme of his practice the creation of a public conversation, an intimate dialogue with the viewer—especially one that makes the field of contemporary art more inclusive.
+Visual artist Nari Ward has never been entirely comfortable with the typical exhibition framework.
+While his work has been shown internationally in prominent museums, he has made the theme of his practice the creation of a public conversation, an intimate dialogue with the viewer.

-Through a series of serendipitous meetings with artists who saw a spark of capability in Ward, he was encouraged to apply to the prestigious School of Visual Arts in New York and was accepted on the basis of his drawing portfolio.
-Though he was able to afford only one year at SVA, during that time his professor Juan Gonzalez introduced him to the world of museums and galleries.
-Shortly thereafter, another teacher, Emily Mason at Hunter College, where Ward took a few classes as a non-matriculated student, recommended him to the Vermont Studio Center for a summer residency.
-That residency would be the first time that Ward could immerse himself in a community of artists and their families and imagine himself having that life as well.
+At the School of Visual Arts in New York, a professor introduced him to the world of museums and galleries.
+Another teacher at Hunter College, where Ward took some classes as a non-matriculated student, recommended him to the Vermont Studio Center for a summer residency.
+That residency would be the first time that Ward could immerse himself in a community of artists and imagine himself having that life as well.

 Since then, he’s won several prestigious prizes and is now

 considered among the most brilliant and insightful practitioners of his generation; he believes that “there is no one truth; there are all these moments that have truth within them.”
 He recognizes that truth, then he finds a way to tell it.

 - Bessie Award

 - American Academy of Arts and Letters (1998)

 - The National Endowment for the Arts (1994)